ducquando/learn-swift/language guide/3-control-flow-statements.md

 # Control Flow Statements

-Do you know not all code in your Swift program run?
+Do you know not all codes in your Swift program run?

 ### Table of Content
 - [1.
 Selection](#1-selection)